Benali-Samar/meta-mcp9808/README.md

    VII.
 Recipes core:

-   The core recipes will play the role of groupping all packages and needs in this project for the image to deploy.
+   The core recipes will host the image recipe and the package groupe recipe:

    - Package groups: